 When enabled, the ODT circuits for the chip will be enabled during all NOP and write cycles.
-The ODT is temporarily disabled only during read cycles because the read data is driven out.
+Only during read cycles is the ODT temporarily disabled as the read data is driven out.

-Specifically, ODT is disabled one-half clock cycle before the first beat of the read data is driven on the data bus and remains disabled during the entire read operation.
-ODT is enabled again one-half clock cycle after the last beat of read data is driven on the data bus.
+Specifically, ODT is disabled 1⁄2 clock cycle before the first beat of the read data is driven on the data bus and remains disabled during the entire read operation.
+ODT is enabled again 1⁄2 clock cycle after the last beat of read data is driven on the data bus.